So, what's it all about?

 How many songs can I download?

-You may download up to three songs per week, as long as you are a resident of Pueblo County.
+You may download up to five songs per week, as long as you are a resident of Pueblo County.
 Sunday at 12:00 a.m.
 EST (10:00 p.m.
 MST) your counter will be set back to zero.
 After that time you can download three more songs over the following week.

 Why are there limits on the number of downloads?